MerelyLogical/blog/pages/nas.md

 > NoMachine is supposed to configure firewall automatically but that didn't work?

-# Setting up a terraria server
+# Setting up a Terraria server

 {: .highlight}
 > This doesn't really help with the NAS thing but it's fun.